dotnetcadet/assimalign-js-packages/src/msal-capacitor-plugin/README.md

 ---

 ## Vue.js Instructions (Typescript)
-To implementent authentication were going to create authentication session hooks that update global state through out our application.
+To implementation authentication were going to create authentication session hooks that update global state through-out our application.

 ### 1. Create Store
 Under `src` folder create a `store.ts` file if not already there and add the below code.